ivanp7/cl-multiagent-system/README.md

 `:reads` and `:writes` lists help the implementation to determine which accessors can run in parallel, and which cannot.

+`:calls` list specifies which other accessors are used in this accessor body, to automatically extend the `:reads` and `:writes` lists.

+`:visibility :public` declaration generates a macro for convenient outside access to the accessor (the default behavior).
+`:visibility :private` accessors are considered private interface and don't have macros to be used outside.

 From within an entity, all accessors are available as local functions (defined using `labels`), regardless to their visibility.